 American students prefer Asia to Europe

+What is an online obsession?
 New data from the Institute of International Education reveals that less American students are taking their study abroad adventures in Europe.

 In 2004 more than six out of ten American students who spent time abroad did so in Europe.
 But the latest data indicates that figure fell to just over half (54%) in 2016.

 NHS opens the Centre for Internet Disorders

 The Centre for Internet Disorders is the first to be publicly funded by the National Health Service (NHS).
 Although it combats all types of internet addictions, the Centre will primarily help young gamers who play for days at a time online.

 Several other private addiction clinics exist but this is the first time the government has put money towards solving a problem that was inconceivable ten years ago.

 Asia has led the way in acknowledging the reality of gaming addiction for many young people.
 WHO defines a gaming disorder as one which involves an obsession so severe that it takes priority over all other aspects of life.

 The success of the Milano per la Scala foundation, which promotes the legendary La Scala opera house, has been huge and is encouraging copycat initiatives in New York and London.

 Membership of Milano per la Scala’s youth wing has shot up by 60% in just one year.
 The undeniable cause is the huge popularity of its Under 30 program, which offers young people tickets for a reasonable €20.

 Under his watch, an estimated extra one million young people have snapped up opera tickets at discounted prices since 2014.
-In June this year, the Paris Opera launched a first-of-its-kind live action game inside the theatre whereby young people could race around trying to solve a range of Phantom of the Opera themed puzzles – selling 20,000 tickets.
+In June this year, the Paris Opera launched a first-of-its-kind live-action game inside the theatre whereby young people could race around trying to solve a range of Phantom of the Opera themed puzzles – selling 20,000 tickets.

 More about addictions and online obsession read here.